ansible/ansible/rst/modules.rst

 *src*:

-* path to the file to link to (applies only to 'link' state)
+* path of the file to link to (applies only to 'link' state)

 *dest*:

-* location where the symlink is to be created (applies only to 'link' state)
+* location where the symlink will be created for 'link' state, also an alias for 'path'.

 Example action from Ansible :doc:`playbooks`::

     file path=/etc/foo.conf owner=foo group=foo mode=0644
     file path=/some/path owner=foo group=foo state=directory
-    file /path/to/delete state=absent
+    file path=/path/to/delete state=absent
     file src=/file/to/link/to dest=/path/to/symlink owner=foo group=foo state=link

 git